A Guide to Inventory Control

 • Forming reorder reports

-Difference Between Inventory Control and Inventory Management
+Inventory Control vs Inventory Management

 Although these two concepts go hand in hand, there are slight differences between inventory control and inventory management.
 Inventory control handles existing stock in a warehouse, while inventory management involves the overall movement of goods across supply chains.

+To quickly define, inventory includes all the goods and products of a company that are ready to sell, along with the accounting of raw materials required to produce these goods.
 The table below compares the two processes against their scope, goal, areas of concern, and actions.

 Inventory Control Inventory Management